-First thing's first, if you live in a climate where the water is prone to freeze, check the water often.
-Lack of hydration is a leading cause to winter colic.
-Investing in a heated water device if your time is limited or if horse is especially sensitive could be a life saver.
+If you live in a climate where the water is prone to freeze, check the water supply often and consider investing in a heated water device.
+Because a lack of hydration is a leading cause of colic in the winter and taking these simple measures could be a life saver.

 Exercise, there are two aspects to supporting the horse with exercise through the winter.
 The first being under-exercise.
 Lack of motion will inhibit the ability of the body to keep the tendons, ligaments and muscles healthy.
 Daily turnout and daily exercise when it’s safe to do so is a good idea to help keep these tissues pliable and ward off future injuries.
 This brings us to the second point, and that is over-exercise.
 Being inconsistent and/or riding an out of shape horse hard will do more damage than good.
 Try setting a goal of five minutes daily of just trotting on a lunge line because short, slow workouts at regular intervals will be better than one long hard work to maintain body condition.

 Continue to groom regularly.
 Even once a week rather than just turning them out.
 You will be in a better position to monitor the body condition and will also be able to spot injuries or other issues sooner.
 Finally, you don’t want to create a situation that you are going to have to correct in the spring, so make sure to continue with regular hoof care!